CleanroomMC/cleanroom-website/docs/groovy-script/mods/chisel/carving.md

 ## Description

-Sets a group of items any item can be converted between freely, in world and in a GUI
+Sets a group of items any item can be converted between freely, in world and in a GUI.

 :::::::::: details Warning {open id="warning"}
 This compat is not fully documented.
 Some or all of its features are not present on the wiki.
 View the source code to gain an accurate understanding of the compat.